ritaturk/xenko-docs/manual/getting-started/add-entities-to-a-scene.md

    _Renamed entity in a scene_

-The duplicated entity is renamed.

 Now that you are able to add entities to your scene, the next step is to explore how to move around in your scene.
-For information on how to move around in your scene, see [Navigate in a scene](navigate-in-a-scene.md).
+For information on how to move around in your scene, see [Scene navigation](scene-navigation.md).